plantanapp/documentation/docs/Actions/inject-data.md

 ### `2.
 Generate a new token`

 ​
-The action below generates a new token named "Client_ID" with the assigned value "ID15367" that can be used in the form. <br></br> [Import it](/docs/Actions/import-actions.md) into your application to see it in action.
+The action below generates a new token named "ClientId" with the assigned value "ID15367" that can be used in the form. <br></br> [Import it](/docs/Actions/import-actions.md) into your application to see it in action.
 ​

 ```json